onurtufekci34/kielerchatapp/README.md

 # Kieler Chat App

-This is a web application created using React, React-Router, Firebase, Custom Hooks and Netlify used to chat with friends.
+This is a web application created using React, React-Router, Firebase, Uid, SCSS, Custom Hooks and Netlify used to chat with friends.

 ## Installation